zi-l/ars/README.md

 ## Manual
 There's three buttons on the widget.

 - `Start` button on the right side.
-Click to detect connected devices or start screening when some of device selected
+Click to detect connected devices or start screening once some of devices selected.
 - `Stop` button in the middle.
-Click to stop all screening
+Click to stop all screening.
 - `Kill` button on the left side.
-Click to kill adb and ffplay processes
+Click to kill adb and ffplay processes.

 [![ars](https://github.com/zi-l/ars/blob/master/docs/image/ars.png)](https://github.com/zi-l/ars/blob/master/docs/image/ars.png)